I have followed recent mainstream media events unfolding around the transgender community with a mixture of excitement

 Complaining that these people are being silenced when they have such a loud voice that has gone hitherto unchallenged is simple oppression of those who have never had that voice.

 If there is an issue with the kind of pieces these people have been writing for years expressed on Twitter, then consider that the Internet is revealing decades-old inequalities and injustices, not creating them.

-* Zoe O'Connell is a Councillor on Cambridge City Council, Secretary of LGBT+ Liberal Democrats and Vice Chair of Federal Conference Committee.
+* Zoe O'Connell is a Councillor and deputy group leader on Cambridge City Council, sits on the executive of LGBT+ Liberal Democrats and is Vice Chair of Federal Conference Committee.